TU-Berlin-DIMA/ecoJoin/README.md

   -e end when worker ends
 ```

-For energy measures using a ARM Energy Probe take a look at: [Conducting an energy measure](Energy-measure.md)
+For energy measures using a ARM Energy Probe take a look at: [conducting an energy measure](Energy-Measure.md)

 ## Publication
 **Abstract:**